h-milz/wireless-gk/doc/Components.md

   * a couple of low-noise op-amps like NE5532 or NJM2068. (available everywhere)

   * some power management chips for LiPo charging and creating supply voltages.

+  * attaching the device will require a short GK cable of about 50 cm length.
+Such cables seem not to be available on the market, which means we will have to make our own stubs.
+In this case, as an option we could use 15-pin DB connectors (VGA connectors) which are much more rugged and smaller.

 ## Sample Rate